Machines + Media 2019

 8:00AM: Breakfast and Registration

-9:00AM: Keynote Discussion: Artificial Intelligence and Competition.
+9:10AM: Keynote Discussion: Artificial Intelligence and Competition.
 Artificial intelligence stands to change the nature of competition between individuals, companies and nation states.
 Winners in the AI race may establish an unassailable advantage over losers.
 What are the key ways that AI will change the nature of competition, and on what time frame?
-Bloomberg Editor-in-Chief John Micklethwait unpacks the question with a panel of experts.

 9:45AM: Panel: Artificial Intelligence, Machine Learning and Media.
 AI and machine learning are changing the way media and information are produced, distributed, consumed and monetized.
 How are these technologies changing the industry?
-NYC Media Lab Executive Director Justin Hendrix convenes a discussion with senior media executives.
+With speakers:

 10:30AM: Coffee Break